Yamaha puts $12m into Tauranga's Robotics Plus

 Saunders says the new funds will be used for Robotics Plus' UGV (unmanned ground vehicle) and other projects, as well as pushing its apple-packer, which is already in the market.
 He's also in the process of setting up a US subsidiary.

-The 10-year-old company follows in the footsteps of Kiwi sorting automating company Compac, sold to Norway's Tomra Systems in a $70m+ deal in 2016.
+The startup follows in the footsteps of Kiwi sorting automating company Compac, sold to Norway's Tomra Systems in a $70m+ deal in 2016.

 Its Japanese investment follows the award of a Growth Grant from Crown agency Callaghan Innovation in July, worth up to $5m a year in matching R&D funds from this year through to 2021 (when the Labour-led Government is sunsetting Growth Grants, which are being phased out as the new 12.5 per cent universal R&D tax break comes in).